thomasp85/patchwork/README.md

 ## Basic example

-The usage of `patchwork` is simple: just add plots together\!
+The usage of `patchwork` is simple: just add plots together!

 ``` r
 library(ggplot2)